fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 npm install --save-dev @types/express
 ```

-And no more errors!
+There should not be any errors remaining.
+Note that you may need to reopen the file in the editor to get VS Code in sync.

 Let's take a look at what changed.

 When we hover over the *require* statement, we can see that the compiler interprets everything express-related to be of type *any*.